Transforma logo

 Satellite communication will act as a supporting network technology to cellular

 This subsection claims that for lone workers working in remote areas, satellite connectivity is often used as a backup to a cellular connection, and then lists some of the advantages of doing so.
-It also lists some examples of relevant IoT deployments in this application, like Daikin Industries collaborating with Fujitsu to deploy worker safety alarms and sensing bands.
+For example, satellite communication allows workers to remain connected, even in remote areas, where cellular or other technologies do not work.
+It also lists some examples of relevant IoT deployments in this application, like Northumbrian Water deploying Blackline Safety’s lone worker safety solution.

 Emergency Services Personal Monitoring